carbon-language/carbon-lang/clang/docs/Modules.rst

 The ``explicit`` qualifier can only be applied to a submodule, i.e., a module that is nested within another module.
 The contents of explicit submodules are only made available when the submodule itself was explicitly named in an import declaration or was re-exported from an imported module.

 The ``framework`` qualifier specifies that this module corresponds to a Darwin-style framework.
-A Darwin-style framework (used primarily on Mac OS X and iOS) is contained entirely in directory ``Name.framework``, where ``Name`` is the name of the framework (and, therefore, the name of the module).
+A Darwin-style framework (used primarily on macOS and iOS) is contained entirely in directory ``Name.framework``, where ``Name`` is the name of the framework (and, therefore, the name of the module).
 That directory has the following layout:

 .. parsed-literal::